CAIS Sports, Media and Entertainment Fund

 -

-The Fund is a closed-end investment company with no history of operations.
+The Fund is a closed-end investment company with limited history of operations.
 It is not intended that the Fund’s Shares will be listed on a public exchange at this time.
 No secondary market exists or is expected to develop for the Fund’s Shares.
 Certain Portfolio Funds may have limited operating histories.

 -